-That’s true, but the issue that comes up here is an issue that we’ve mentioned already, which is, “When we are refuting a misconception about me, have we refuted enough?”
-In other words: in other systems – even within Buddhism there are many systems – we might refute certain characteristics, which are impossible.
-But if we haven’t gone deeply enough and refuted everything that’s mistaken, still there can be a subtle level of selfishness that comes up.
+That’s true, but the issue that comes up here is an issue that we’ve mentioned already, which is, “When we are refuting a misconception about ‘me,’ have we refuted enough?”
+In other words, in other systems – even within Buddhism there are many systems – we might refute certain characteristics that are impossible.
+However, if we haven’t gone deeply enough and refuted everything that’s mistaken, still there can be a subtle level of selfishness that comes up.

-For example, we might be extremely generous and do so many things for another person or our children, so it seems as though we’re selfless.
-But we want to be appreciated, we want to be thanked.
-We remind the person of what we’ve done, “I’ve done so much for you and you don’t appreciate it.”
-There is still a feeling of a solid me underneath there, even though we’re not being so selfish.
+For example, we might be extremely generous and do so many things for another person or our children, so it seems as though we’re not selfless.
+Nonetheless, we want to be appreciated; we want to be thanked.
+We remind the person what we’ve done: “I’ve done so much for you and you don’t appreciate it.”
+There is still a feeling of a solid “me” underneath this generosity, even though we’re not being so selfish.

-Or we can go on the martyr trip, “I am the martyr, I am the saint, I’m doing so much for the world,” and it becomes a big ego trip.
-Or, “to overcome my selfishness, I have to whip myself and beat myself, because I’m bad for being selfish.”
-Sure, you can be very generous and very helpful to everybody else, but that’s certainly a very disturbed state of mind, and you’re still thinking of a guilty, bad me, a solid me.
-I’m giving as an example an extreme; but our misconceptions can be very, very subtle.
+Furthermore, we can go on a martyr trip, “I am the martyr, I am the saint, I’m doing so much for the world,” etc. and it becomes a big ego trip.
+Or, “to overcome my selfishness, I have to whip and beat myself because I’m bad for being selfish.”
+Sure, we can be very generous and very helpful to everybody else while holding such a belief, but that’s certainly still a very disturbed state of mind, and we’re still thinking of a guilty, bad “me,” a solid “me.”
+I’m giving as an example an extreme; however, our misconceptions can be very subtle.

 Why do we have to renounce the atman?

-The point is that we are not denying the conventional me.
-Whether you want to call that a soul, whether you want to call that an atman, it doesn’t matter what name you give it, there is a conventional me, Buddhism is not refuting that, it’s not saying that there is nothing.
-But the point is, “How does it exist?”
-If we don’t have a sense of the conventional me, then we’re not motivated to do anything.
+The point is that we are not denying the conventional “me.”
+Whether we want to call that a soul or an atman, it doesn’t matter what name we give it.
+There is a conventional “me,” and Buddhism is not refuting that; it’s not saying that there is nothing.
+However, the point is, “How does it exist?”
+If we don’t have a sense of the conventional “me,” then we’re not motivated to do anything.
 Why should we try to gain enlightenment?

 In psychoanalysis, that’s the “super-ego.”

-But is that super-ego something which is separate, existing all by itself?
-Are there two me’s there, a me and a super-ego?
+Is that super-ego something that is separate, existing all by itself?
+Are there two “me”’s there, a “me” and a super-ego?
 This is rather strange.

-See, Buddhism speaks in terms of mental factors.
-You know there’s the five aggregates.
-“Five aggregates” is just a classification scheme for many, many different factors that make up each moment of our experience.
-So, there is discipline, this is a mental factor.
-There is in one moment an ear consciousness of the sound of an alarm clock, and the sound that we hear, and a feeling that accompanies it, which maybe is not very happy, and we’re distinguishing the sound of the alarm clock from the sound of the birds singing outside, or the traffic going by outside of our window.
-There can be accompanying this, a mental factor of laziness and anger, “I don’t want to get up,” as if there’s a separate me from all this that now has to get up.
-But there can also be accompanying this a mental factor of intention to get up and the mental factor of discipline.
+Buddhism speaks in terms of mental factors.
+They are all included in the five aggregates, which is a classification scheme for many different nonstatic components that make up each moment of our experience.
+For example, in one moment of experience there can be an ear consciousness of the sound of an alarm clock and the sound that we hear, and the mental factor of a feeling that accompanies it, which maybe is not very happy, and a mental factor of distinguishing of the sound of the alarm clock from the sound of the birds singing outside, or the sound of the traffic going by outside our window.
+Accompanying this can be the mental factors of laziness and anger, “I don’t want to get up,” as if there’s a separate “me” from all this that now has to get up.
+Nevertheless, there can also be accompanying this moment of experience a mental factor of intention to get up and the mental factor of discipline.

-Many, many mental factors are there, and that’s all that’s happening from one moment to the next moment to the next moment.
-It doesn’t require some separate me, sitting behind the control board, and the sound comes in on the earphones, and then this me presses the button of discipline and now discipline comes there, and then, “I have to get myself up out of bed.”
+Many mental factors are there, and that’s all that’s happening from one moment to the next moment to the next moment.
+It doesn’t require some separate “me” sitting behind the control board, with the sound of the alarm coming in through earphones, and then this “me” presses the button of discipline and now discipline comes in, and then, “I have to get myself up out of bed.”
 It’s not like that.

-You just get up.
-You just do it, without all these garbage thoughts of, “Aaah, I don’t want to get up,” and, “Now I have to force myself to get up,” and, “Why me?
-Why do I always have to get up?”
-All of this is garbage, and it is experienced, usually, with great unhappiness.
+With correct understanding of the aggregates and the mental factors and no separately existing “me,” we just get up.
+We just do it, without all these unnecessary garbage thoughts of, “Aaah, ‘I’ don’t want to get up,” and, “Now I have to force ‘myself’ to get up,” and, “Why ‘me?’
+Why do ‘I’ always have to get up and go to work?”
+All of these are garbage thoughts, which are usually experienced with great unhappiness.

 Questions and Discussion about Reincarnation